exclaves/exclaves.github.io/_posts/2018-03-16-property-values-and-the-wildland-urban-interface.md

 This pattern does not hold true everywhere in California.
 Many rural and suburban areas, for example, on the eastern outskirts of Sacramento, are both low-wealth and at risk.
 But it tracks for hillsides surrounding Los Angeles and the Bay Area.

+None of this is intended to discount the tragedy of wildfires for communities, families, and individuals.
+They are a devastating natural disaster that has impacts on all slices of society.
+And, like all disasters, the people most economically vulnerable before the disaster have the hardest time recovering.

-Wildfires are a climate change risk that disproportionately impacts the wealthiest.
-Maybe that's why they have dominated the media attention?
+Still, on average, wildfires disproportionately impact the property of the wealthiest.
+Maybe that's why they have had such extensive media coverage in comparison to other consequences of climate change?